kalishavali/taskreplit/replit.md

 - Data includes complete MuchBetter wallet ecosystem with Corporate Card Wallet project
 - Network diagnosis completed: DNS resolution works but PostgreSQL connections are blocked
 - Application now runs on working database with all Supabase data successfully transferred
+- **Updated to new Neon database instance**: ep-polished-frog-ad6yqbvq-pooler.c-2.us-east-1.aws.neon.tech
+- All Supabase data successfully migrated to new database connection provided by user